 The members of this council serve in a number of ways and help advance IDSA's efforts in celebrating the work of our academic communities.
 Primarily, they are the point of contact for the IDSA Student Merit Award (SMA) competition and Student Chapters in their respective districts.
 Each year, they serve on the jury teams responsible for reviewing work submitted by students to select SMA District Winners and Scholarship recipients.
 During their two-year term, District Education Representatives may also assist with organizing the annual Education Symposium.
 All District Education Representatives, collectively with three professional practitioners, form IDSA's Education Council.

-We give your chapter money each year!
+We give your Chapter money each year!

-At the beginning of each year, IDSA headquarters makes available seed money ($1,400) for each chapter to support events and activities for their members and to operate with confidence.
-IDSA encourages chapters to use these funds to invest in their communities.
+At the beginning of each year, IDSA headquarters makes available seed money ($1,400) for each Professional Chapter to support events and activities for their members and to operate with confidence.
+IDSA encourages Chapters to use these funds to invest in their communities.
 It is the responsibilty of the Chapter Officer team (with support of the IDSA's Community Manager) to monitor the Chapter balance to ensure that you are not overspending without bringing in revenue.
 The Chapters are funded by a portion of each IDSA professional member's dues.

 End of Year Balance